Rural Community Development Initiative (RCDI)

-- Provide technical assistance and training on how to develop successful childcare facilities
+- Provide technical assistance to sub-grantees on:

-- Provide training on effective fundraising techniques
+- Effective fundraising techniques

 Past awarded projects have included healthcare and infrastructure development in tribal communities and technical assistance for nonprofit organizations that help rural health clinics.

-Eligible entities include:
+Eligible applicants include:

-Award Ceiling: $250,000
+Award ceiling: $250,000

-Award Floor: $50,000
+Award floor: $50,000